 Please plan to make air travel plans only after the minimum group size has been reached- Naturalist Journeys will contact you when the tour is confirmed.
-Please arrive in Belize City at the Philip SW Goldson International Airport no later than 2:00 PM on March 6.
+Please arrive in Belize City at the Philip SW Goldson International Airport no later than 2:00 PM on October 2.

-Please note that for the departure date, we are a short charter flight away from the International Airport, but it is best to plan outbound flights no earlier than NOON on March 13.
+Please note that for the departure date, we are a short charter flight away from the International Airport, but it is best to plan outbound flights no earlier than NOON on October 9.
 If you find a flight close to noon, please inquire.
 If staying on in Belize, we can help you make plans.
-If staying on for the Tikal extension, please book flights that best suit your connecting flights back to your home city on March 18.